 But this isn’t the only instance of carcinization.
 Porcelain crabs and hairy stone crabs also look pretty much indistinguishable from a “true crab,” even if their lineage is hardly that.
 And since carcinization is still a pretty unknown process involving an animal evolving towards a set of crab-like characteristics, and there’s not a hard yes or no definition of crab-look-alikes, we really don’t know how many times it’s happened, says Heather Bracken-Grissom, a marine invertebrates expert and associate professor at Florida International University.
 Some species may be only partially carcinized, looking like a half-breed between a lobster and a crab, like with the squat lobster.

 Not only is there a question of how many times a creature has gone to the crabby side, but also why they would do so in the first place.
 Wolfe and Bracken-Grissom are trying to figure that out now with the help of an NSF grant.

 “There has to be some kind of evolutionary advantage to be this crablike shape,” Bracken-Grissom says.
 And while right now the gains from a crab shape are a mystery, biologists think it could have something to do with the ability to colonize new habitats or diversify into new species.
-After all, there are over six thousand unique species of Brachyurans scampering around the world, compared to only a handful of lobster species.
+After all, there are more than 7,000 unique species of Brachyurans scampering around the world today, compared to only a handful of lobster species.